Welcome!

 Here is the best way I can assure you that I am who I say I am:

 My name is Sidonia McIntyre.
 I am a Registered Massage Therapist from Ontario, Canada.
-One can look me up on the CMTO web site (search for College of Massage Therapists of Ontario) I am listed as “inactive” as I no longer work with people and have dedicated my time to working with horses.
+One can look me up on the CMTO web site (search for College of Massage Therapists of Ontario).

-I regularly advertise in: Community Horse Journals, The Horse Annual, Little Bits, Western Horse Review, The Rider, and my courses are also posted on the HCBC, AEF, and NSEF, web sites, along with my business membership with OE (they don’t post courses on their site).
+I regularly advertise in: Community Horse Journals, Little Bits, Western Horse Review, The Rider, and my courses are also posted on the HCBC, AEF, and NSEF, web sites, along with my business membership with OE (they don’t post courses on their site).

 Finally, ask around about me.
 I have been teaching courses nationally for over 20 years.
 I have worked at maintaining an honest reputation with both the facilities where courses are offered and my students.
 We treat the facilities and their horses with respect and kindness and I also treat my graduates with the same respect and kindness by offering them an amazing experience with the course of their choice, and also in offering post course help.
 I make myself available to my grads when they have questions about a horse they are working with and need to ask me for my opinion about what I think may be the issue and the soft tissue/massage solution.